Leibniz AI Academy Courses

 Responsible: Prof. Dr. Stefan Weber

-Description: Students will learn central basic concepts and methods from probability theory and statistics and will be able to use them appropriately to solve application problems as well as implement them algorithmically.
-Topics include probability spaces, random variables, distributions, limit theorems, basics of stochastic processes, basic concepts of statistics, especially estimators, confidence intervals, tests, Bayesian statistics and linear models, and algorithms for simulation and for statistical procedures.
+Description: Students will learn the central basic concepts and methods of probability theory and statistics and will be able to use them appropriately to solve application problems and implement them algorithmically.
+Topics include probability spaces, random variables, distributions, limit theorems, the basics of stochastic processes, and the basic concepts of statistics, especially estimators, confidence intervals, tests, Bayesian statistics and linear models, and algorithms for simulation and statistical procedures.

 Credits: 5